Michael Fassbender: Early life

-Fassbender was born in Heidelberg on 2 April 1977, the son of an Irish mother Adele (from Larne) and German father Josef Fassbender.
-He has an older sister named Catherine, who is a neuropsychologist at the MIND Institute in Sacramento, California.
-According to lore on his mother's side of family, his mother is the great-grandniece of Michael Collins, an Irish leader during the War of Independence.
-When Fassbender was two years old, his parents moved with him to Killarney in Ireland to operate the West End House, a restaurant where his father also worked as a chef.
-His parents chose Killarney because they wanted their children to grow up in the countryside, in contrast to the industrial backdrop of their previous German residence.
+Fassbender was born on 2 April 1977 in Heidelberg, Baden-Württemberg, West Germany.
+His mother, Adele, is originally from Larne, a town in County Antrim, Northern Ireland, and his father, Josef Fassbender, is German.
+Fassbender has an elder sister named Catherine, a neuropsychologist at the MIND Institute in Sacramento, California, United States.
+According to lore on her side of family, Adele is the great-grandniece of Michael Collins, an Irish leader during the War of Independence.

+At the age of two, Fassbender moved to Killarney, a town in County Kerry, Ireland, where Josef and Adele were to operate a restaurant named the West End House.
+Josef also worked as a chef in the restaurant.
+The couple chose Killarney because they wanted their children to grow up in the countryside, in contrast to the industrial backdrop of their previous German residence.

-Fassbender was raised Catholic and served as an altar boy at the church his family attended.
-He and his sister spent summer holidays in Germany.
-He attended Fossa National School near Killarney and St. Brendan's College in Killarney itself.
-He decided that he wanted to be an actor at age 17 when he was cast in a play.
-At 19, he left home to study at the Drama Centre London.
-In 1999, he dropped out of the Drama Centre and toured with the Oxford Stage Company to perform the play Three Sisters.
-Before finding steady work as an actor, he worked as a bartender, postman, manual labourer, market researcher for Royal Mail, and Dell employee.
+Fassbender, who was raised Catholic, served as an altar boy at the church his family attended.
+He and Catherine spent summer holidays in Germany.
+He attended Fossa National School in the village and parish of Fossa and St. Brendan's College in Killarney.
+Fassbender decided to become an actor at the age of 17 when he was cast in a play.
+He left home to study at the Drama Centre London at the age of 19.
+In 1999, Fassbender dropped out of the Drama Centre and toured with the Oxford Stage Company to perform the play Three Sisters.
+Before finding steady work as an actor, he worked as a bartender, postman, manual labourer, market researcher for Royal Mail and Dell employee.